-(f) Ethical Conduct and Confidentiality and Conflict of Interest Agreements Every Director must sign a Directors' Ethical Conduct Agreement and a Confidentiality and Conflict of Interest Agreement (see Schedules C and B).
+(f) Ethical Conduct and Confidentiality and Conflict of Interest Agreements

+Every Director must sign a Directors' Ethical Conduct Agreement and a Confidentiality and Conflict of Interest Agreement (see Schedules C and B).
 Candidates for Director should be given a copy of the agreements before the election meeting.
 The Agreements must be signed within ten days of the election meeting.
 A signed copy of each Agreement must be given to the Office.
 If a Director fails to do this, the position on the Board is automatically vacant.
+Commented [ON2]: Does this work for you?
+What is the history behind this number?
+What is stated in your Articles of Incorporation?
+Perhaps this is an issue that can be brought to the Membership in a survey?

-(g) Issues about qualification

-A. Before the Board elections
+- (g) Issues about qualification - A. Before the Board elections